software-students-fall2023/4-containerized-app-exercise-samuel/instructions.md

 - The task boards must have at least 4 columns: "To Do", "In Progress", "Awaiting Review", "Done".
 - Teams must represent all work to be done as discrete tasks on the task board, where each task represents about one day's work for one team member.
 - Each task must be assigned to the developer(s) responsible for implementing it.
-- Each task must be positioned on the board in the appropriate column representing its status.
+- Each task must be positioned on the board in the appropriate column representing its current status at all times.

 ### Standup meetings